Evgenia Medvedeva

 Evgenia Armanovna Medvedeva (alt. spelling: Yevgenia Medvedeva; Евгения Армановна Медведева; born 19 November 1999), is a retired competitive Russian figure skater.
 She is the 2018 PyeongChang Olympic silver medalist (2018 women's singles, 2018 team event), a two-time world champion (2016, 2017), a two-time European champion (2016, 2017), a two-time Grand Prix Final champion (2015, 2016), a two-time Russian national champion (2016, 2017), silver medalist at the 2018 European Figure Skating Championships and bronze medalist at the 2019 World Championships.
 Earlier in her career, she won the 2015 World Junior Championships, the 2014 Junior Grand Prix Final, and the 2015 Russian Junior Championships.

 Medvedeva is the first women's singles skater to win senior Worlds the year after winning Junior Worlds, and the first women's singles skater to win two consecutive senior Worlds the year after winning Junior Worlds.
 At the 2017 World Championships, she became the first female skater to win back-to-back world titles in 16 years since Michelle Kwan did so in 2000 and 2001, and is currently the only Russian woman ever to successfully defend her world title.
 She became one of only four women to achieve a Grand Slam (winning all the main competitions of the same season), and the first skater (all disciplines included) to complete two Grand Slams in a row (2015–2016; 2016–2017).

 Under the ISU Judging System, she has set the world record score 13 times and is the first female skater to surpass the 80-point short program mark, the 160-point free skating mark, and the 230-point and the 240-point total mark.

 Early and personal life

 Evgenia's mother, Zhanna Medvedeva (maiden name — Devyatova), a former Russian figure skater who quit the sport aged 14, and father Arman Babasyan, an Armenian businessman, are divorced.
 Both of her parents wanted her to practice figure skating to improve her figure.
 She competes under the surname Medvedeva, which was the maiden name of her maternal grandmother.
 Her birth surname is Babasyan.
-She briefly dated Russian-Uzbek pair skater, Dmitrii Chigirev, from 2023 to 2024.
-In 2025, she announced her engagement to Russian dancer, Ildar Gaynutdinov.
+She briefly dated Russian-Uzbek pair skater Dmitrii Chigirev from 2023 to 2024.
+In 2025, she announced her engagement to Russian dancer Ildar Gaynutdinov.
+On 29 August 2026, the couple was married.

 In 2017, she commenced her university studies and enrolled at the Russian State University of Physical Education, Sport, Youth and Tourism.
-Since September 1, 2021 she is a student of Moscow State University.
+Since 1 September 2021 she is a student of Moscow State University.